fasrc/User_Codes/Parallel_Computing/Parallel_HDF5/Example3/README.md

 #### Purpose:

 Example of using *parallel HDF5* libraries on the cluster.
-The specific example creates a random 3D array of dimension 10 X 30 X 8 end writes it to a HDF5 (.h5) file in parallel.
+The specific example creates a random 3D array of dimension 10 X 30 X 8 and writes it to a HDF5 (.h5) file in parallel.

 #### Contents: